serchonodera117/serchonodera117/README.md

 - 🔭 I’m currently looking for a job

-- 🌱 I’m currently working in a 3D
+- 🌱 Currently working in a 3D

 - 👨‍💻 All of my projects are available at [https://serchonodera.dev](https://serchonodera.dev)